soxueren/atsd/rule-engine/rule-engine.md

 For example, some actions can be configured to execute only on OPEN status, while others can run on every n-th REPEAT occurrence.

-## Time Control

-The rule engine in ATSD is designed to analyze current, real-time data streams.

-It ignores commands that are 1 minute behind or 1 minute ahead of the current server time.
-When enabled, the ignored commands are logged to `*_expired.lo`g and `*_forward.log` files respectively.

-The log of expired or future commands can be enabled on **Admin:Input Settings** page.

 ## Expressions